joeephwild/STACK/docs/prd/epic-details.md

 ### **Story 4.4: Request and Receive a Micro-Loan**

-* **As a** user,
+- **As a** user with a virtual debit card,
-* **I want** to easily request a loan against my portfolio and have the funds instantly available on my virtual debit card,
+- **I want** to easily request a loan against my portfolio and have the funds instantly available on my virtual debit card,
-* **so that** I can access liquidity without selling my assets.
+- **so that** I can access liquidity without selling my assets.

 **Acceptance Criteria:**

 1. The user can request a loan up to their maximum available amount through a simple interface.
+2. The loan feature is only available to users who have requested and received their virtual debit card.
-2. Upon confirming the loan terms, the user's portfolio assets are programmatically marked as collateral.
+3. Upon confirming the loan terms, the user's portfolio assets are programmatically marked as collateral.
-3. The loan amount is instantly credited to the user's STACK virtual debit card, making the funds available to spend.
+4. The loan amount is instantly credited to the user's STACK virtual debit card, making the funds available to spend.
-4. The user's "Loans" dashboard is updated to show the outstanding balance, interest accrued, and repayment schedule.
+5. The user's "Loans" dashboard is updated to show the outstanding balance, interest accrued, and repayment schedule.
-5. A basic automated system is in place to notify users if their collateral value drops near a liquidation threshold.
+6. A basic automated system is in place to notify users if their collateral value drops near a liquidation threshold.